-There are many versions of carrot cakes but I can only tell you that this carrot, chia seeds and ginger cake is the most divine of ’em all.
+There are many versions of carrot cake but I can only tell you that this carrot, chia seeds and ginger cake is actually the most divine one of ’em all.
 I have made quite a few versions and I really like this one the most.
 Not quite sure why but it is good!
 Really good!

-Why I love this cake so much is because it is moist, it it is full of flavour and is pretty healthy too, compared to other cakes of course.
-I often put whelgrain flour or even spelt one as it tastes absolutely delicious.
+Why I love this cake so much is purely because it is moist, it is full of flavour and is pretty healthy too, compared to other cakes of course.
+I often put wholegrain flour or even spelt one as it tastes absolutely delicious.

 You don’t need that many ingredients and since the cake contains no butter at all, can I say it’s a pretty light cake?
 Well, I can tell you that it feels that way anyway!?

-Of course there is some butter in the frosting but you can choose not to put it in if you don’t want it and just go for the cheese frosting only.
+Of course, there is some butter in the frosting but you can choose not to put it in if you don’t want it and just go for the cheese frosting.

-Okay let’s get started I will tell you exactly what you need for this beautiful cake.
+Okay let’s get started I will tell you exactly what you need for this beautiful carrot and ginger cake.

 For the cake: